Nfinley/coding-journal/SQL.md

 DROP TABLE table_name;
 ```

+### USING command
+* You can use the `USING` command to perform operations like rounding down or truncating a string
+---
 ## Integrity Contraints
 There are three types of contraints:
 1. Attribut contstraints, eg. data types on columns